Florida Car Shipping: 2026 Costs & Routes

 Open carrier transport

 Open trailers cost less than enclosed ones.
-Standard cars ship well on open trailers.
-Reserve enclosed trailers for high-end vehicles that need extra protection.
+If your vehicle doesn't need extra protection, open trailers offer real savings.
+Reserve enclosed trailers only for high-end or luxury vehicles.

 7